 What’s a Software Supply Chain (and Why Does it Matter)?

-Your organization’s software supply chain starts with your operating system and ends with the low-level open-source packages your software consumes.
+Your organization’s software supply chain risk management starts with your operating system and ends with the low-level open-source packages your software consumes.
 Your software supply chain spans all levels of this landscape and includes:

 - operating platforms (Linux, Kubernetes, VM, Docker).